CELINE FEI

 • Private Equity

-Research Papers
+Working Papers

 Abstract: Using a national sample of Paycheck Protection Program restaurants, I find evidence of a more negative minority-non-minority rating gap for fintech lenders, which suggests taste-based discrimination of Becker (1957).
 To quantify various channels' magnitude, I estimate an empirical matching model where I find that fintech-minority matches generate more value than other matches.
 Moreover, this fintech-minority additional value channel is the most important channel in explaining racial disparities in fintech usage.
 Disabling this channel reduces minority borrowers' usage of fintech by approximately 70%.
 Disabling lending relationships and bank branch channels only reduces minority borrowers' usage of fintech by less than 2%.